XeroAPI/xero-java-oauth2-app/README.md

 ![Xero : Create oAuth 2 App](images/xero-newapp-01.png)

 * Click "Generate a secret" button.

-* Copy your client id and client secret to Heroku form AND save for use later.
+### Copy your client id and client secret to Heroku form AND save for use later.

 ![Heroku : Create New App](images/heroku-newapp-02.png)

-* At developer.xero.com - click the "Save" button.
+### At developer.xero.com - click the "Save" button.
 You secret is now hidden.

 ![Xero : Generate secret](images/xero-newapp-02.png)

+### Deploy your Heroku App
 * Click the "Deploy App" buttong ... app will build and deploy
 * Click the "view" button to launch your app in a browser.